martrapp/astro-vtbot/README.md

 No, its not a roBOT, its a <b>B</b>ag <b>o</b>f <b>T</b>ricks!

-# !! astro-vtbot 1.0.0 now published on npm !!

 A current deployment of this code can be found at https://events-3bg.pages.dev/

-# Astro Bag of Tricks for View Transitions
+# Bag of Tricks for Astro's View Transitions

 The bag of tricks provides support around Astro's view transitions.
 Some of the contents are technical demos, some are useful tools, and some are reusable components that you can use in your own project to handle edge cases that go beyond Astro's standard features.